 The objective of a producer is to earn the maximum profits, given the cost and revenue conditions for his product.
 While the sale of an additional unit of output yield some additional revenue to the producer, it also adds something to his total cost.
 The addition made to the total revenue (TR) of a producer due to the sale of an additional units of output is called marginal revenue (MR) and addition made to his total costs (TC) is called marginal costs (MC).
 Whatever be the market structure or the time period under consideration, in deciding whether or not to produce an extra unit of output, a rational producer would always compare MR with MC.
 If MR of any unit is greater than its MC, its production will increase the producer's profits by the excess of MR over MC.
-On. the other hand, if the MC of any unit is greater than its MR, its production will reduce profits by the excess of MC over MR. Thus, when MR>MC the producer will increase profits by increasing the level of his output and when MC>MR, he will increase profits by reducing the level of his output at which:
+On. the other hand, if the MC of any unit is greater than its MR, its production will reduce profits by the excess of MC over MR. Thus, when MR>MC the producer will increase profits by reducing the level of his output.
+From this it follows that profits would be maximum when the firm chooses that level of output at which: